 Introduction to vector search

-To perform a vector search, you use the VECTOR_SEARCH function and optionally a vector index.
-When a vector index is used, VECTOR_SEARCH uses the Approximate Nearest Neighbor search technique to help improve vector search performance, with the trade-off of reducing recall and so returning more approximate results.
-Brute force is used to return exact results when a vector index isn't available, and you can choose to use brute force to get exact results even when a vector index is available.
+To perform a vector search by using SQL, you use the VECTOR_SEARCH function.
+You can optionally create a vector index by using the CREATE VECTOR INDEX statement.
+When a vector index is used, VECTOR_SEARCH uses the Approximate Nearest Neighbor search technique to improve vector search performance, with the trade-off of reducing recall and so returning more approximate results.
+Without a vector index, VECTOR_SEARCH uses brute force search to measure distance for every record.
+You can also choose to use brute force to get exact results even when a vector index is available.

 Use cases

-The combination of embedding generation and vector search enables many interesting use cases, with retrieval-augmented generation (RAG) being the canonical one.
-Some other possible use cases are as follows:
+The combination of embedding generation and vector search enables many interesting use cases.
+Some possible use cases are as follows:

 Pricing